 The earliest results on complex equiangular lines go back to the 1975 work of Delsarte, Goethals, and Seidel \cite{DGS75}.
-Analogous to the real case, they proved the absolute bound $N^\C(r) \leq r^2$ and gave matching lower bound constructions in $\C^2$ and $\C^3$.
+Analogous to the real case, they proved the absolute bound

+and gave matching lower bound constructions in $\C^2$ and $\C^3$.
 Zauner \cite{Z11} was the first to make the connection between complex equiangular lines and quantum theory, as well as showing that $N^\C(r) = r^2$ for $r \leq 5$.
-This lead him to conjecture that $N^\C(r) = r^2$ for all $r \in \N$, and moreover that such constructions can be obtained as the orbit of some vector under the action of a Weyl-Heisenberg group.
-Unlike the real case, this conjecture has turned out to be true for 102 different values of the dimension $r$, including all $r \leq 40$ and as large as $r = 1299$, see \cite{S21} and the survey paper of Fuchs, Hoang, and Stacey \cite{FHS17} for more information.
+This lead him to conjecture that the same holds for all $r \in \N$, and moreover that extremal constructions can be obtained as the orbit of some vector under the action of a Weyl--Heisenberg group. \begin{conjecture}[Zauner] $N^\C(r) = r^2$ for all $r \in \N$. \end{conjecture}

+Since the work of Renes, Blume-Kohout, Scott, and Caves \cite{RBSC04}, collections of $r^2$ complex equiangular lines in $\C^r$ have come to be known in quantum information theory as symmetric, informationally complete, positive operator-valued measures, or \emph{SIC-POVM}s/\emph{SIC}s for short.
+Unlike the real case, Zauner's conjecture has turned out to be true for more than 100 different values of the dimension $r$, including all $r \leq 40$ and as large as $r = 19603$, see \cite{GS17, S21, ABGHM22} and the survey paper of Fuchs, Hoang, and Stacey \cite{FHS17} for more information.
+In particular, Appleby, Bengtsson, Grassl, Harrison, and McConnell \cite{ABGHM22} provide a recipe which they conjecture produces a SIC in $\C^r$ for any $r \in \N$ such that $r - 3$ is a perfect square.
+We also note that Sz\"oll\H{o}si \cite{S14} classified all SICs in $\C^3$.

-Interest in collections of $r^2$ complex equiangular lines in $\C^r$ arose independently in quantum mechanics due to the work of Renes, Blume-Kohout, Scott, and Caves \cite{RBSC04}, where such objects have come to be known as symmetric, informationally complete, positive operator-valued measures, or \emph{SIC-POVM}s/\emph{SIC}s for short.
-SICs turn out to be quite remarkable objects, due to the fact that they have applications in quantum state tomography \cite{CFS02} and quantum cryptography \cite{FS03}, as well as being candidates for a ``standard quantum measurement'' in the foundations of quantum mechanics, most notably in QBism \cite{FS19}.
-Moreover, they also have applications in high-precision radar and speech recognition and it has even been suggested that a SIC in $\C^{2048}$ is worth patenting (see the last paragraph of \cite{FHS17}).
-Finally, it is very intriguing to note that Zauner's conjecture is related to algebraic number theory with a connection to Hilbert's twelfth problem \cite{B17, AFMY17, AFMY20}.
+SICs turn out to be quite remarkable objects, having applications in quantum state tomography \cite{CFS02} and quantum cryptography \cite{FS03}, as well as being candidates for a ``standard quantum measurement'' in the foundations of quantum mechanics, most notably in QBism \cite{FS19}.
+Moreover, they also have applications in high-precision radar and speech recognition and it has been suggested that a SIC in $\C^{2048}$ is worth patenting (see the last paragraph of \cite{FHS17}).
+Finally, it is very intriguing to note that Zauner's conjecture is related to algebraic number theory with a connection to Hilbert's twelfth problem \cite{B17, AFMY17, AFMY20, ABGHM22}.